yukaitung/lgdxrobot-docs/content/lgdxrobot2/chassistuner/pid-tuning.md

 ## PID Test

-The **PID Test** allows you to fine-tune the PID constants for each motor using a chart.
+The **PID Test** allows fine-tuning of the PID constants for each motor using a chart.
 Adjust the PID values for each motor and each level to achieve the desired performance.

 ![Screenshot of the PID Test](../img/pid_test.png)